World Menopause Day – Dispelling some HRT myths

 What are the risks of HRT?

 Many women are scared or worried about HRT because of the risks of taking it.
 There has been a huge amount of media attention regarding the risks of taking HRT.
-This was mainly after the results of a large study about HRT was published over a decade ago.
-The results of this study was misinterpreted and there is now more evidence available to support the benefits of HRT.
+This was mainly after the results of a large study about HRT were published over a decade ago.
+The results of this study were misinterpreted and there is now more evidence available to support the benefits of HRT.

 For those women taking the worst type of HRT for more than 15 years, the risk of developing breast cancer is actually greater if they are overweight or do not exercise compared with the risk of taking HRT.

 A woman’s actual risk of developing breast cancer depends on many factors (such as your age, family history and general health) so not just whether or not you take HRT.
 This is why is it very important for your doctor to discuss your individual risks and benefits of taking HRT.

 You can greatly reduce your risk of developing heart disease, stroke and many cancers by not smoking and by taking regular exercise and eating a healthy diet.
 These conditions become more common anyway with advancing age.